alexpeterhall/quotes/quotes.md

 "When you choose what media to consume, you are choosing your future thoughts and perspectives and opinions.
 And if you choose poorly, you will think poorly." - Marshall McLuhan
 "Contentment is, after all, simply refined indolence." - Thomas Chandler Haliburton, author, judge, and politician (17 Dec 1796-1865)
-"You cannot control the mind with the mind" - Unknown
+"You cannot control the mind with the mind" - Unknown "The happiest is the person who suffers the least pain; the most miserable who enjoys the least pleasure." - Jean-Jacques Rousseau, philosopher and author (28 Jun 1712-1778)

 ## Living Right